 Now this was when I started to get depressed and to be honest I have never felt this way before as I did have mild depression in high school and I would self-harm; but this feeling I had was something new to me.
 I started to lose interest in the things I liked doing: posting photos on Instagram or writing my story.
 I was constantly tired, both physically and mentally, I couldn’t sleep at night and I would just lie in bed thinking if life was worth it.
 I tried hard to not show it to my family and friends so I would just smile and pretend everything was okay.
 First round of assignments were due soon and I had completed a few with the exception of one.

 That particular day I was home alone and I felt like absolute crap, I was crying non-stop and I had written a letter about was going on and why I chose to end my life.
 Then at night I had gotten a box cutter locked my door and was ready to do it; but I couldn’t bring myself to it because all I could think of were my parents.
-It was the week my parents were coming to visit me during the Easter break and I had an image of how my parents would react if my parents found out that their only child had killed herself.
+It was the week my parents were coming to visit me during the Easter break and I had an image of how my parents would react if they found out that their only child had killed herself.

 The next day my roommate had asked me a question and I replied dully, she then asked if I was okay and that was when I broke down.
 I told her what has been happening and how I felt, I showed her the scars on my wrist and she explained to me that she had to tell someone.
 I begged her not to but she convinced me that it’s for my own good and in the end I agreed.
-That day was the due date for a subject that I had gotten an extension for (I didn’t do it) and I had a lecture as well, my roommate suggested I should stay home and rest, and she called our friend over to keep an eye on since she had classes.
+That day was the due date for a subject that I had gotten an extension for (I didn’t do it) and I had a lecture as well, my roommate suggested I should stay home and rest, and she called our friend over to keep an eye on me since she had classes.

 Weeks went by and I had people from the acute care team come to check up on me and as they saw I was doing better they suggested I should check out Headspace, and I did and have been getting help from them and have also told my best friend and dad.